btantlinger/wp-plugin-base/README.md

 ## Features

 ### Dependency Injection

 The Plugin Base uses PHP-DI for dependency injection.
-Services should be registered with the container in the `get_services()` method of your plugin class:
+Services can be registered in three ways:

+1. In the `get_services()` method of your plugin class:
 ```php
 public function get_services(): array
 {